LEJ's Blog

 "I now leave, not knowing when, or whether ever, I may return..."

-That was fifty-six years ago this month.
-I did then, but don't any longer, believe the party line on Kennedy's murder, but I haven't more than a clue what happened.
-I have looked at it from a hundred different angles, and it did not happen as told by the Warren Commission ~ and that is the clue.
+JFK was fifty-six years ago this month, 2019.
+I did then, but don't any longer, believe the party line on Kennedy's murder.
+I have looked at it from a hundred different angles, and it did not happen as told by the Warren Commission.

-In New Orleans, where many participants in the JFK drama originated ~ decades after the assassination ~ at the Old U. S. Mint, the President John F. Kennedy Assassination Records Collection Act of 1992's traveling circus of disclosure-hearings convened.
+In New Orleans, where many players in the JFK drama originated, at the Old U. S. Mint, on Esplanade Avenue, decades after the assassination, a traveling circus came to Town.
+Convened by the United States House of Representatives President John F. Kennedy Assassination Records Collection Act of 1992

-Prompted, said the good government legislators, by Oliver Stone's movie, JFK, released the year before.
+Prompted, said the government, by Oliver Stone's movie, JFK, released the year before.

-Connick testified that Garrison burned the District Attorney's JFK investigation files ~ and he had not ought to ~ because they belonged to the holy people of New Orleans, if not the whole wide holy World.
+Connick testified that Jim Garrison burned the District Attorney's JFK investigation files.
+Further proclaiming Garrison had not ought to have done that ~ because the files belonged to the holy people of New Orleans, if not the whole wide holy World.

-The World Wide Web had not yet come to pass, L. A. Norma pointed out, "Or Connick would have planted a righteous flag on its e-turf, too!"
+The World Wide Web had not yet come to pass, L. A. Norma points out, "Or Connick would have planted his righteous flag on its e-turf, too!"

-WDSU-tv reporter, Richard Angelico captured Connick on film, after the Old Mint hearings, rolling his eyes for heavenly guidance and retelling his well dressed disinformation about evil Jim Garrison and the missing files.
+Turns out Garrison did not burn the files, as Connick testified.
+In a later television report filmed in Connick's office, WDSU reporter, Richard Angelico captured Connick, on film, rolling his eyes heavenly and retelling his well dressed disinformation about evil Jim Garrison and the missing files.

 chef Emeril Lagasse, "BAM!," Angelico pulled an affidavit from his coat pocket and read a retired Connick office worker's testimony that Harry Connick had ordered him to burn the files.